NexPlayer/iOS-SDK/advanced.md

 Enable/Disable underlined font.

-If the value isNXTriState_Default, fontUnderline will be rendered in the default content defined value or non-underline if it is not defined.
+If the value is NXTriState_Default, fontUnderline will be rendered in the default content defined value or non-underline if it is not defined.

 Default value is NXTriState_Default.

-> **Note** In case of CEA608 caption, NXCaptionView::useCEA608CustomView should be set to YES to use this property.
+> **Note** In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.
 If the edge style is uniform, underline color will be the same as font color

 **See Also**